 Shall I compare thee to a glass of wine?

 Brush up your Shakespeare when the Bard comes to Edmonton for the Freewill Shakespeare Festival.
-This year's plays include The Merry Wives of Windsor and The Merchant of Venice.
+This year's plays include Comedy of Errors and Hamlet.
 Impress a hot date with the festival’s Unwined Date Nights, which come with a wine tasting and food pairing, as well as early admittance.
 The show must go on rain or shine, but don’t worry—they’ve got you covered (literally) with a massive tent that shelters performers and audience alike.

 Where food babies are made...

 Taste of Edmonton will make all your food-related dreams come true.
-Gather with fellow foodies in Churchill square to sample a variety of Edmonton’s best restaurants.
-Once you pack your plate with gourmet tacos and juicy sliders, settle in to enjoy one of our nation’s largest free concert series featuring artists like Bif Naked, I Mother Earth and Hawksley Workman.
-Make sure to save some tickets for dessert!
+Gather with fellow foodies at the Alberta Legislature's Capital Plaza to sample a variety of Edmonton’s best restaurants.
+Once you pack your plate with gourmet tacos and juicy sliders, settle in to enjoy one of our nation’s largest free concert series.

 Outdoor markets galore...